4 Smart Ways to Use Your Tax Refund (That’ll Boost Your Bottom Line)

 The largest group of respondents to the Bankrate survey—39%—said they plan to save or invest their refund.
-(Psst—SoFi Wealth can help you get started with that.)
+(Psst—SoFi Invest can help you get started with that.)
 Even if you have debt to pay down, consider investing some of your refund for your future, because ultimately you’ll need to do both.

 SoFi recommends keeping an emergency fund to cover at least three months’ expenses.
 According to a recent survey, 56% of Americans claimed to have less than $1,000 in their savings and checking accounts combined.
 Using your tax refund to build an emergency fund is a relatively painless way to get started.